US storm brings tornadoes, blizzard-like conditions; 2 dead – KION546

 “They shovel for hours on end,” said Vicki Weekly, who manages a historic hotel in the tourist and gambling city of Deadwood, where a few visitors were still venturing out to hit the casinos.

-Interstate 90, spanning the western half of South Dakota, remained closed Wednesday and the state Department of Transportation warned drivers to stay off most highways.
+Interstate 90, spanning the western half of South Dakota, remained closed Wednesday and the state Department of Transportation warned drivers to stay off highways in most of the state.
 In North Dakota, accumulated snow caused authorities Tuesday evening to shut down Interstate 94 between Bismarck and Fargo, the Bismarck Tribune reported.

-Wet, heavy snow left tree limbs sagging and made driving treacherous Wednesday in northern Minnesota.
+Wet, heavy snow left tree limbs sagging and made driving treacherous in northern Minnesota on Wednesday, and a blizzard warning was issued for the North Shore of Lake Superior.
 Weather Service meteorologist Ketzel Levens in Duluth said snow had reached 6 to 8 inches (15 to 20 centimeters) in some parts of the region.

+“Travel is difficult and dangerous and in some locations it might become impossible,” Levens said.

 Forecasters expect the storm system to hobble the upper Midwest with ice, rain and snow for days, as well as move into the Northeast and central Appalachians.
 The National Weather Service issued a winter storm watch from Wednesday night through Friday afternoon, depending on the timing of the storm.
 Residents from West Virginia to Vermont were told to watch for a possible significant mix of snow, ice and sleet.

-McGill reported from New Orleans.
-Associated Press writers Stephen Groves in Sioux Falls, South Dakota.
-Jamie Stengle in Dallas; Ken Miller in Oklahoma City; Jill Bleed in Little Rock, Arkansas; Julie Walker in New York; Sam Metz in Salt Lake City; Trisha Ahmed in Minneapolis; Jesse Bedayn in Denver; Margery Beck in Omaha, Nebraska; and Robert Jablon in Los Angeles contributed to this report.
+Groves reported from Sioux Falls, South Dakota.
+Associated Press writers Jamie Stengle in Dallas; Ken Miller in Oklahoma City; Jill Bleed in Little Rock, Arkansas; Julie Walker in New York; Sam Metz in Salt Lake City; Trisha Ahmed in Minneapolis; Trisha Amed in St. Paul, Minnesota, Jesse Bedayn in Denver; Margery Beck in Omaha, Nebraska; and Robert Jablon in Los Angeles contributed to this report.